 The purpose of air monitoring for potential airborne contaminants is to verify that protection levels are suitable.
-Monitoring will be performed for dust/particulates and volatile organic compounds during excavation activities.
+Monitoring will be performed for dust/particulates and volatile organic compounds during all intrusive RI activities such as borings/drillings and during excavation activities.
 Daily background and calibration readings will be recorded prior to the start of field activities.
 All monitoring equipment used during this investigation will be maintained and calibrated and records of calibration and maintenance will be kept in accordance with 29 CFR 1910.120(b)4(11)E.